autotag-dev/autotag/README.md

 Build metadata is subject to the rules outlined in the [SemVer](https://semver.org/#spec-item-10) spec.

-A common uses might be the current git reference: `git rev-parse --short HEAD`.
+A common use might be the current git reference: `git rev-parse --short HEAD`.

 Multiple metadata items should be seperated by a `.`, eg: `foo.bar`